jcatrysse/jira2redmine_migration/README.md

 [`redmine_extended_api`](https://github.com/jcatrysse/redmine_extended_api).
 When installed on the Redmine side, it exposes write-capable endpoints for administrative resources that are read-only in core Redmine.
-With the plugin enabled, you can let the push phases of the role, status, priority, and tracker migration scripts create the necessary records for you instead of carrying out those steps manually.
+With the plugin enabled, you can let the push phases of the role, status, priority, tracker, and custom field migration scripts create the necessary records for you instead of carrying out those steps manually.

 The plugin is **optional**.
 Without it, the scripts continue to produce the same checklists so you can update Redmine by hand.
 When you do install the plugin,